nasa/fprime/docs/HowTo/develop-subtopologies.md

 This how-to guide has walked through the development of a subtopology.
 Deployments can include multiple different subtopologies, and thus this feature truly paves the way for making F Prime more accessible to quick prototyping.

-If you'd like to see an example of how subtopologies are used within an actual project, please reference this repository: [mosa11aei/fprime-rngLibrary](https://github.com/mosa11aei/fprime-rngLibrary).
+If you'd like to see an example of how subtopologies are used within an actual project, please reference this repository: [RNG Library - An Example of Subtopologies within F'](https://github.com/mosa11aei/fprime-rngLibrary).
 This project uses the [example scenario](#example-scenario) from this guide.